Randy George

-Randy Alan George (born 1 November 1964) is a United States Army general who has served as the 41st chief of staff of the United States Army since 21 September 2023, having served in an acting capacity from 4 August 2023.
-He most recently served as the 38th vice chief of staff of the United States Army from August 2022 to September 2023, and previously served as the senior military assistant to the United States secretary of defense.
+Randy Alan George (born 1 November 1964) is a retired American general who served as the 41st chief of staff of the United States Army from 2023 to 2026.
+He also served as the 38th vice chief of staff of the Army from 2022 to 2023, and the senior military assistant to the United States secretary of defense, Lloyd Austin, from 2021 to 2022.

+Born and raised in Iowa, George enlisted in the United States Army in 1982, before entering the United States Military Academy at West Point in 1984.
+He was commissioned in 1988 as an Infantry officer and was deployed to Iraq and Afghanistan multiple times during his career.
+George served in the 101st Airborne Division during the Gulf War, commanded the 173rd Airborne Brigade during the Iraq War, and commanded the 4th Brigade Combat Team during the war in Afghanistan.
+He then held staff positions on the Army Staff and the Joint Staff before commanding the 4th Infantry Division from 2017 to 2019, during which time he deployed to Afghanistan again.
+George was later the commanding general of I Corps from 2020 to 2021.

+As the Army chief of staff, he oversaw the implementation of several measures related to the Army Transformation Initiative.

 Early life and education

-Born and raised in Alden, Iowa, George is the son of Robert and Lorraine George.
-He served as an enlisted soldier before beginning attendance at the United States Military Academy in 1984.
-George graduated with a Bachelor of Science degree in 1988.
+Born on 1 November 1964 and raised in Alden, Iowa, Randy Alan George is the son of Robert and Lorraine George.

+He served as an enlisted soldier in the United States Army from 1982 before beginning attendance at the United States Military Academy at West Point, New York, in 1984.
+George graduated with a Bachelor of Science degree in engineering in 1988.
 He later received a master's degree in economics from the Colorado School of Mines and a master's in international security studies from the Naval War College, and is also a graduate of the United States Army Command and General Staff College.